laas/toaster/doc/wiki/FAQ.md

 It may be due to boost conflict.
 See [this topic](http://answers.ros.org/question/173940/compiling-with-dynamic_reconfigure-server-code-leads-to-deadlock/) for details.

-two solutions are possible: use hydro branch or go to `toaster/agent_monitor/src/main.cpp` and comment lines:
+Two solutions are possible: use toaster-hydro branch of toaster or go in `toaster/agent_monitor/src/main.cpp` and comment lines:

 ```javascript
 ParamServer_t monitoring_dyn_param_srv;